DataDog/terraform-module-datadog-agentless-scanner/README.md

 ## Usage

-To use this module in your Terraform configuration, add the following code in your existing terraform code:
+To use this module in your Terraform configuration, add the following code in your existing Terraform code:
 ```hcl
 module "scanner_role" {
   source = "git::https://github.com/DataDog/terraform-module-datadog-agentless-scanner//modules/agentless-scanner-role"